housing37/gta/DESIGN.md

         - finalize debits/credits integration
             DONE - integration w/ settleBalances, hostEndEventWithWinners, whitelistBalances, whitelistPendingDebits DONE - integration w/ _increasePendingDebit, _increaseWhitelistBalance, _settlePendingDebit, _sanityCheck
-            - design a way that ‘hostEndEventWithWinners’ chooses what stable token payout winners
+            - design a way that ‘hostEndEventWithWinners’ chooses what stable token to payout winners with
             - design a way that ‘settleBalances’ chooses a stable token to swap into and hold

         - refund players